 An increase in turbidity would alter the light available for photosynthesis during immersion.
 The shallow water depth within this biotope means that although light attenuation will be greater, the change in turbidity at this pressure benchmark will still allow light to penetrate to the depth at which the algae are found.
-Ascophyllum nodosum will also be able to continue to photosynthesize at low tide when the plants are emersed, as long as the plant has a sufficiently high water content and so (Beer & Kautsky, 1992).
+Ascophyllum nodosum will also be able to continue to photosynthesize at low tide when the plants are emersed, as long as the plant has sufficient water content (Beer & Kautsky, 1992).